Road to the North Pole: Cultural references

 This episode as well as the entire "Road to" series in Family Guy is a parody of the seven Road to... comedy films that were released from 1940 to 1962, starring actors Bing Crosby, Bob Hope and actress Dorothy Lamour.
 The opening credits show images with Brian and Stewie referencing other Christmas specials such as The Nutcracker, A Christmas Carol, How the Grinch Stole Christmas, Frosty the Snowman and Home Alone.
-The credits also show Brian and Stewie performing winter activities, such as snowball fights, making snow angels, and putting coal in the (Meg's) Christmas socks instead of gifts.
+The credits also show Brian and Stewie performing winter activities, such as snowball fights, making snow angels, and putting coal in Meg's Christmas stocking.
 Ron MacFarlane, who narrated part of the episode, mentioned that Kenny Rogers was supposed to be there.

 The episode opens with a musical number in which the members of Quahog sing about what they want for Christmas.
-Peter wishes to have actress and models Jessica Biel and Megan Fox.
-He also wishes to have lunch with Michael Landon's ghost and wants twelve kegs of beer.
-Lois wishes to visit the Spanish coasts, and "Mexico, with two black guys and some blow".
-Chris wishes for Jennifer Garner and Meg wishes for a Lexus.
-The neighbors of Quahog also wish for gifts: Herbert wishes for a drummer boy (there is a picture of singer Nick Jonas on the wall while he wishes for this), Mayor Adam West wishes for a tinkertoy, Carl wishes for a Blu-ray version of The Wiz and Consuela wishes for more Lemon Pledge.
-Continuing with the song, Jillian Russell wishes for Easter eggs, Joe wishes for one day when kids don't stare at him, Bonnie wants platinum-plated silverware, Quagmire wants "Japanese girls of no restraint" to choke him and then whip him and Mort (who is Jewish) says he will sue if they put a Christmas tree in the airport.
+Peter wishes to have actress and models Jessica Biel and Megan Fox, and lunch with Michael Landon's ghost.
+Chris wishes for Jennifer Garner and Meg wishes for a pink Lexus.
+Other residents of Quahog also wish for gifts: Herbert wishes for a drummer boy (while looking at a picture of singer Nick Jonas), Mayor Adam West wishes for a tinkertoy, Carl wishes for a Blu-ray version of The Wiz and Consuela wishes for more Lemon Pledge.
+Mort (who is Jewish) says he will sue if they put a Christmas tree in the airport.
 The song ends with various characters appearing in an advent calendar.